asprenger/MLflow_introduction/README.md

 # README

-[MLflow](https://mlflow.org/) is an open source library to manage machine learning lifecycles.
+[MLflow](https://MLflow.org/) is an open source library to manage machine learning lifecycles.

-It offers three components:
+It has currently three components:

-* MLflow Tracking: Track all aspects of ML experiments like code, data, configuration, and results
+* MLflow Tracking: Tracks different aspects of ML experiments like code, data, configuration, and results
-* MLflow Models: Packaging format for models for integration with different deployment tools
+* MLflow Models: A packaging format for models that integrates with different deployment tools
-* MLflow Projects: Packaging format for reproducible execution of code
+* MLflow Projects: A packaging format for reproducible execution of code

 ## Setup

-MLFlow is a Python library and can be installed with `pip`.
+MLflow is a Python library and can be installed with `pip`.

 To install the dependencies for this repository:

     pip install -r requirements.txt

-## MLFlow Tracking
+## MLflow Tracking

-[MLflow Tracking](https://www.mlflow.org/docs/latest/tracking.html) is an API for logging parameters, code versions, metrics, and output files when running
-ML experiments.
-It provides a UI for visualizing the results.
+[MLflow Tracking](https://www.MLflow.org/docs/latest/tracking.html) is an API for logging parameters, code versions, metrics, and output files from machine learning experiments.
+It also provides a user interface for visualizing the results.

 Start the MLflow tracking server:

-    mlflow server --default-artifact-root /tmp/artifacts --backend-store-uri /tmp/mlruns
+    MLflow server --backend-store-uri /tmp/mlruns --default-artifact-root /tmp/artifacts

 `--backend-store-uri` defines the location where experiment data and metrics are stored.
-This can be a local filesystem or a database like SQLite.
-`--default-artifact-root` defines the location where artifacts like model files are stored.
+This can be a local filesystem or a SQLAlchemy compatible database like SQLite. `--default-artifact-root` defines the location where artifacts like model files are stored.
 This can be a local filesystem or a remote filesystem like S3.

 By default he tracking server binds to port 5000 on localhost.